flare-foundation/attestation-client/deployment/README.md

 ./prepare-credentials.sh
 ```

-This script creates secure credential configs in the subfolder `credentials.prepared` which
+This script creates secure credential configs in the sub folder `credentials.prepared` which
 contains sub folders that are to be mounted to specific docker containers on the deployment machine.

 Each sub folder (docker credentials mount) contains the following: